YanivAB/Noisy-MNIST-Processing/README.md

 ## Credits
 - Developed by Yaniv Abramov, Michael Ben Ezra and Idan Dror.
+- Thanks to Heeral Dedhia for publishing her model and code, which were used in this project.

 # Dataset
 The dataset consists of two main files: